Satyabhama: Mahabharata

 The Vana Parva, Book 3 of the Mahabharata, shows the friendship between Satyabhama and Draupadi.
 Krishna and Satyabhama visit Pandavas and Draupadi in the forest of Kamyaka.
 When the two women were alone, Satyabhama asks several questions of Draupadi about her married life or 'stridharma'.
 Draupadi, then, advises her and shares the secrets to a content marriage from her experience.
 Some of the themes which the two women discuss are: family, relationships, respect, work, etc.

 In the Ashvamedha Parva, when Bhima arrived in Dvaraka to give the invitation of an ashvamedha to Krishna, Bhima was served by Satyabhama.

 Penance

 Satyabhama and few other dear wives of Krishna entered the woods, resolved to set themselves to the practice of penances.
 They began to live on fruits and roots and pass their time in the contemplation of Hari.
 Going beyond the Himavat, they took up their abode in a place called Kalpa.

+In Jainism

+In Jain narrative literature, Satyabhama appears in the Krishna–Pradyumna cycle, especially in Jinasena's Harivaṃśapurāṇa and later works such as Somakirti's Pradyumna-caritra.
+Unlike the Vaishnava portrayal of Satyabhama as an incarnation of Bhudevi, the Jain account presents her primarily as Krishna's chief queen, or pattarani, and as a daughter of a Vidyadhara.

+The Pradyumna-caritra makes Satyabhama's beauty, learning and pride important causes of later events.
+Narada visits Krishna's inner palace and sees Satyabhama seated on Krishna's throne, looking into a mirror and adorning herself.
+When she reacts contemptuously to Narada's ascetic appearance reflected near her face, Narada resolves to humble her pride.
+Rather than abducting her or falsely accusing her, he chooses co-wife rivalry as his means, leading to the introduction of Rukmini in the Jain Pradyumna narrative.

+Later Jain episodes connect Satyabhama's household with Pradyumna's (Son of Rukimini) adventures.
+Pradyumna disrupts marriage arrangements involving Satyabhama's sons and uses vidya-based magical stratagems that repeatedly humble Satyabhama's side.
+These stories present Satyabhama less as a goddess of the earth and more as a royal Jain narrative figure through whom themes of pride, rivalry, karma and magical power are explored.